survtur/extract_images_from_pdf/README.md

-Scans PDF document, looks for image xObjects and saves them all.
+Extracts images from PDF as it is.

+It will not recompress image if it is already compressed.
+But if it is plain, then saves it as .jpg.

 # Requirements #
   - Python3.6+